Afterpay to let U.S. users 'buy now, pay later' at major U.S. merchants - News Break

 The company said it would receive “affiliate revenue” from the new merchants, but did not elaborate on the actual numbers.

-Burgeoning competition since 2020, when the pandemic sent more shoppers online, is driving BNPL firms to aggressively expand overseas and look at widening their offerings as larger traditional financial firms, such as PayPal Holdings (PYPL.O), enter the fray.
+Burgeoning competition since 2020, when the pandemic sent more shoppers online, is driving BNPL firms to aggressively expand overseas and look at widening their offerings as larger traditional financial firms, such as PayPal Holdings, enter the fray.

 The United States, however, remains the sector’s biggest prize, with BNPL firms heavily investing in marketing and partnerships.